truenas/documentation/content/SCALETutorials/DataProtection/PeriodicSnapshotTasksSCALE.md

 Each has an hourly snapshot taken.
 After a week, snapshots created at *01.00* through *23.00* get deleted, but you keep snapshots timed at *00.00* because they are necessary for the second periodic task.
 These snapshots get destroyed at the end of 3 years.

+### Configuring Snapshot Granularity

+Heightened snapshot granularity is directly linked to an increase in the rate of snapshots taken.
+Raising the overall snapshot granularity often leads to the need for lower retention times, as this configuration routinely takes up more space.
+Similarly, a high level of snapshot granularity tends to decrease system performance overtime due to a raise in processing and indexing needs.
+Provided this, configuring your system with high snapshot granularity is typically only recommended to users who need detailed recovery options for vital system data.

+Comparatively, lowering snapshot granularity is done by decreasing the rate that your system takes snapshots.
+By employing this configuration, less system storage is utilized by the snapshot tasks and overall snapshot retention increases; however, the amount of reliable recovery options becomes limited.

+### Using Replication Tasks for Cloud Targets

+If users intend to utilize a cloud sync task to upload snapshots to a cloud storage provider, decreasing snapshot granularity can provide a method to reduce costs associated with data transfer and cloud storage.

+By opting for local snapshot storage, users have a more optimum environment for periodic snapshot tasks with high levels of granularity, as local storage tends to have lower latency and faster access speeds.
+It is generally recommended that users configure snapshot replication tasks with lower RTO requirements for rapid recovery when implementing local storage.